rodloboz/pubcrawler/README.md

 ### Setting up the backend

-In order to add dynamic markers, mapbox need to receive an array of features.
+In order to add dynamic markers, mapbox needs to receive an array of features.
 Here's an example of how we can set this up in our controller:

 ```ruby
 @features = @crawl.pubs.map do |pub|